 - What feelings came up?

-- What made that moment so meaningful?
+- What made that moment meaningful?

 Separate Values from External Pressure